 More plants, less work

 Sowing seed, tending baby plants, and caring for maturing crops can be a lot of work.
-Reduce your work load with some of these ideas:
+You can also waste a lot of seeds (money) and time thinning.

 Being Lazy is about enjoying life and your garden